-In order to protect a pupil's rights during the time they are under school control, the Lacey Township Schools Board of Education has adopted a policy to deal with student questioning and apprehension by law enforcement agencies during the school day.
+In order to protect a student's rights during the time they are under school control, the Lacey Township Board of Education has adopted a policy to deal with student questioning and apprehension by law enforcement agencies during the school day.

-If a warrant is available, the principal will attempt to delay the process until the parents/guardians can be present or contact them immediately if this cannot be accomplished.
+If a warrant is available, the principal will attempt to delay the process until the parents/guardians can be contacted.
 If no warrant is available, the principal shall attempt to defer the proceeding to outside the school day.
 If the parents/guardians cannot be reached, however, the principal or principal's designee shall remain with the student during questioning.

 In cases involving DCP&P, the agent makes the determination regarding parental contact and/or presence.
-Every effort will be made to maintain a close and cordial relationship with local law enforcement and other agencies while ensuring that the parents/guardians are informed and pupil rights are protected.
+Every effort will be made to maintain a close and cordial relationship with local law enforcement and other agencies while ensuring that the parents/guardians are informed and student rights are protected.